This topic is under construction for the 17.2 release of LabKey Server.

 | --- Project ':externalModules:helloworld'

-- Build the server by calling the Gradle task:
+- Build and deploy the server by calling the Gradle task:

 Confirm the Module Has Been Deployed